 You can find all the up to date information about RTI here

-The following information is intended to help you think about things you need to do to prepare for the move.
+The following information is intended to help you think about things you need to do to prepare for when you start paying staff.
 There are things you have to do and the sooner you start, the easier it will be.
-Even if you already have an understanding of the forthcoming changes, this guide may contain some timely reminders, as well as pointing you in the direction of more detailed information.
+Even if you already have an understanding of PAYE, this guide may contain some useful tips, as well as pointing you in the direction of more detailed information.

-Between April 2013 and October 2013, for those employing less than 50 i.e. most pubs the changes will come into effect in April 2013.
-Nearly all employers and pension providers will start reporting payroll information to HMRC on or before every payday (instead of after the end of the tax year, as now).
-These reports will be made online using payroll software and you’ll no longer have to separately report new starters and leavers, or send in certain end-of-year forms.
+Nearly all employers and pension providers report payroll information to HMRC on or before every payday (instead of after the end of the tax year, as was the case before RTI).
+These reports are made online using payroll software and thankfully you no longer have to separately report new starters and leavers, or send in certain end-of-year forms.